emberprototypes/cxc-published-software/README.md

 2.0.0.5 - June 10, 2024
 - Fixed a bug where offset text could be cut off when calibrating tool changers

+2.1.0.0 - Feb 22, 2026
+- Added functionality for V2 CXC devices
+- Fixed a bug that limited image resolution on both V1 and V2 cameras
+-